boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 **Changing the aggregation type**:

 You can change the summary type of the dropped measure field by clicking the summary types listed in the menu.
-Refer [here](/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type/) for more details on aggregation types.
+Refer to the [Aggregating Value Columns](/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type/) for more details on aggregation types.

 **Measure filtering**: